joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/03/science/titanic-photos-bow-statue.html

 **Toxic Additive Found in Feed That Killed 70 Oklahoma Rodeo Horses**\
-`Preliminary tests show that the horse feed had been contaminated with Monensin, Livestock Nutrition Center said.`\
+`Preliminary tests show that the feed had been contaminated with Monensin, an additive known to be toxic to horses, Livestock Nutrition Center said.`\
 https://nytimes.com/2024/09/03/us/rodeo-horses-poisoned-oklahoma-livestock.html

 **Another Trump Clemency Recipient Is Accused of Domestic Violence**\